fastify/fastify-rate-limit/README.md

 you need to set the option `whiteListInRedis` to `true` when registering the plugin.
 This is only available when using redis.

-The ACL is checking based on the value of the key from the keyGenerator.
-In this example we are checking the Ip but it could be a whitelist of specific user id.
+ACL checking is performed based on the value of the key from the `keyGenerator`.
+In this example we are checking the IP address, but it could be a whitelist of specific user identifiers.
 ```js
 const fastify = require('fastify')()